 Yet, for those who love hiking just like myself, let this water your mouth: with 40.000 kilometers of hiking trails available you should be able to find your absolute dream location.
 Hiking allows you to find seclusion and privacy and to pick a spot most likely no one has ever said their vows before.

 Have I mentioned the third option?
 Flying with a helicopter will give you the best of both worlds, a secluded spot and amazing views of the Alps without sweating a drop!
-Located in Zell am See in the heart of the Alps, the guys from Sennair are the best for this job.
+Located in Zell am See in the heart of the Alps, the guys from Sennair can give you a lift.

 SHOULD WE ELOPE AT SUNSET OR SUNRISE?

 From a photographer’s perspective, sunset and sunrise are the best times of the day for dramatic and flattering light.
 WE JUST LOVE IT!
 Every photographer in the world is going to recommend these two times of the day to you.
 Especially in the mountains, it can be an advantage to elope in the morning - not only will you find more privacy, also the weather will be more stable - apart from the obvious fact that sunrises are epic, folks!